 “I started this project at the beginning of the pandemic in March 2020, and it kept me focused throughout,” Manion explains.
 “When the lockdown began, I was lost as to what to do to keep me playing and focused.
-Eventually I decided that the best thing I could do was to make a new album, and make it the best album I could..”
+Eventually I decided that the best thing I could do was to record the best album I could..”

-“The sound of the saxophone is something I have loved my entire life, and the quest for that sound is what keeps me going,” Manion states, adding, “Playing and recording music is as exciting to me now as it was when my Mom bought me my first sax at the age of ten.
-I’m so happy to still have the joy of music in my heart after a 50 year musical career.
+“The sound of the saxophone is something I have loved my entire life, and the quest for that particular sound is what keeps me going,” Manion states.
 This album was a joy to record, and I loved every minute of it.
 I didn’t want to stop, and I can’t wait to start recording another one.”

 written by Scott Schinder